U.S. Route 9 in New Jersey: History

 In the 1953 New Jersey state highway renumbering, the state highways running concurrent with US 9 were removed.
 In addition, US 1/9 Truck was created as a truck bypass of the Pulaski Skyway, replacing Route 25T, and US 1/9 Bus. (now Route 139) was signed along the former Route 25 approach to the Holland Tunnel.

-After the Garden State Parkway was completed through the Toms River area in 1954, US 9 was moved to it to bypass the center of the community and the former route became US 9 Alt. (now Route 166).
-Also in 1954, a new bridge for the Garden State Parkway was built over the Mullica River at the site of the US 9 bridge; the old bridge carrying US 9 was dismantled, and the route was designated to follow the Garden State Parkway over the Mullica River from two interchanges.
-The approaches to the former bridge became Route 167.
+In 1954, a new bridge for the GSP was built over the Mullica River at the site of the US 9 bridge; the old bridge carrying US 9 was demolished, and the route was designated to follow the GSP over the Mullica River from two interchanges.
+The approaches to the former bridge became Route 167, which was later unsigned.
+That same year, the GSP was routed over the Beasley's Point Bridge, this was done until a parament crossing could be constructed.

+In 1956, after the completion of the Great Egg Harbor Bridge, the Garden State Parkway was moved off of the Beasley's Point Bridge.

+In 1964, the US 9 approaches to the George Washington Bridge, which were shared with US 46 on the New Jersey side, were rebuilt into a freeway that became a part of I-95.